“Contented Cow, Contented Calf…” is perhaps not the most glamorous phrase, is it? 😉

 I set about trialling and error-ing with various wholesome ingredients, and developing my own.
 Let me tell you something I know you already know: children are harsh critics.
 If they don’t like something, they tell you.
 They don’t hold back.
 So I kept on trying until I got it just right.
 And that homemade ‘Fromage Frais’ was the starting point for The Contented Kid Cookbook.

 Next came Ice Lollies, Ice-Creams, Cake… Any ‘Sweet Treat’ that I wanted my girls to have as treats, but that I just couldn’t bring myself to buy in store, fully manufactured, loaded with sugar and full of nasties.

-That is not the case with this cookbook.
-Let me tell you here and now, I believe in moderation, not extremes.
-Wherever possible, I have reduced the sugar in the recipe, or switched it for fruit.
-That said, I don’t avoid it completely.
+I don’t avoid it completely.
 I believe that being armed with information about what sugar does to our bodies, how much (well, how little) we should have of it, along with the nutritional benefits of various foods, allows us to make informed decisions about what we eat and when.
 We are able to see sugary treats as that, treats, not every day foods.
 And when we do indulge, we do so in the understanding of from where every ingredient has come.

 Happy making, baking, eating and treating!

-picture by Jess Morgan Photography
+family picture by Jess Morgan Photography